Azerbaijan, Baku, Feb. 3 / Trend S.Isayev, T. Jafarov/

 Iran has successfully launched its domestically-built Navid-e Elm-o Sanat satellite into orbit by a decree issued by iran's President Mahmoud Ahmadinejad, IRNA reported.

-The satellite was launched yesterday evening upon an order from president Ahmadinejad via the video-conference.
+The satellite was launched early today at 3:00, upon an order from president Ahmadinejad via the video-conference.

 The satellite launch was timed to the Fajr celebrations and Iran's national day of space technology.